Purpose-Dev/fivem-ts/docs/namespaces/Client/namespaces/Hud/README.md

 # Hud

-Namespace for managing HUD (Heads-Up Display) components and cursor interactions.
+Module for managing HUD (Heads-Up Display) components and cursor interactions.
-This namespace allows you to control the visibility of HUD components, the cursor's position and sprite, and the radar's zoom level and visibility.
+This module allows you to control the visibility of HUD components, the cursor's position and sprite, and the radar's zoom level and visibility.

 ## Index